 - Reduced damage to vegetation food sources for cattle

-- Reducing the spread of invasive exotic plants
+- Reduces the spread of invasive exotic plants

-- Reducing management budget expenditure for hired trappers
+- Reduced management budget expenditure to hire contracted trappers

-- Decreasing the potential of spreading parasites and bloodborne diseases (i.e. brucellosis) that hogs carry to other livestock and humans
+- Decreased possibility of spreading parasites and bloodborne diseases (i.e. brucellosis) to livestock and humans

-- If you are interested in leasing Conservation 20/20 land for cattle grazing, you must carry premises liability insurance coverage and Lee County BOCC needs to be listed as a certificate holder and be added as additionally insured.
-(See
+- If you are interested to lease Conservation 20/20 land for cattle grazing, you must carry premises liability insurance coverage and the Lee Board of County Commissioners must be listed as a certificate holder (see

 Currently, there are no open/unleased parcels available for grazing.
-However, as properties become available, we will contact cattlepersons who have added their names to our waitlist (currently, there are more than 20).
-Depending on your grazing needs (acreage size, location in county, vegetation type, condition of fence, etc.) and your position on the waitlist, you could remain on this list for a while before a suitable grazing parcel becomes available.
+However, as properties become available, we will contact individuals who have added their names to our waitlist.
+Depending on your grazing needs (acreage, location, vegetation type, fencing conditions, etc.) and your position on the waitlist, it may be some time before a grazing parcel becomes available to meet your requirements.

-For any questions, or to add your name to our waitlist, please contact:
+For any questions, and to add your name to our waitlist, please contact: